astrosonic/community-website/docs/event.md

 ## Oncoming events

+## Precedent events

 ### 25th May 2020
-We are about to have a open meet on 25th May 2020 at 4:20PM IST.
-It does not matter if you are a part of the community or not, you can join the meeting.
+We had an open meet on 25th May 2020 at 4:20PM IST.
+There were about 21 participants in total in the meet.

-* We will give you an introduction and why open-source is something you should consider while making projects.
+* We gave an introduction and and told why open-source is something to be considered while making projects.
-* You will be told about the existing projects of AstroSonic and how you can get started with contributing.
+* Members were told about the existing projects of AstroSonic and how they can get started with contributing.
-* We will discuss about how the community projects operate and address queries about it from all the members.
+* We discussed about how the community projects operate and addressed queries about it from all the members.
-* If you are a part of the community now, we will discuss about awesome project ideas that we can work on now.
-* If you are not a part of the community yet, we will tell you how good it can be for you once you join us.
+* We talked about the projects in progress and the ideas for impending projects.
+* There were at least 5-6 new members during the meeting who looked inclined to join the community.

 !!! tip "Join the meeting via the link provided below"
-    Click [here](https://meet.google.com/tfj-kjqy-xoz) to join the meeting at 4:20PM on 25th May 2020.
+    The meeting took place from 4:20PM IST to 5:00PM IST on 25th May 2020.

 !!! note "Invitation"
     ![](pics/25May2020-Meet-1.png)